-We respect doctors and lawyers in their professions for their missions.
+We respect doctors and lawyers in their professions.
 We admire many career fields because of their missions.
 Scientists in all disciplines, practice, and research.
-Musicians learn by practicing and rehearsing.
-Everyone understands mistakes are bound to happen.
-Correcting our errors is one way we learn to be better.
+Musicians improve by practicing and rehearsing.
+Everyone understands mistakes are bound to happen, and correcting errors is one way we learn to be better.

 Our culture allows them to “practice” the execution of the decisions and skills throughout their careers, understanding that practitioners make errors, and there is always room for improvement.
 Science embraces the idea that innovations build upon previous successes and failures.
 The happy accident is often the catalyst for discoveries.

 Learning to practice the art of living is just as noble an undertaking as any profession.
-I submit living is a more noble aim than any profession.
+I submit living is a more noble aim than any career.
 The goal is learning to connect with our purpose and life mission.
 Living a fulfilling is everyone’s mission.
 Don’t you think this deserves as much or more respect than what we “do”?
 How do we learn how to do this?

 Discover the Virtues of the Spirit

 The realization that there is more to life than working and earning money.
 Maharishi’s book The Science of Being and the Art of Living (1) outlines how we can make life an artful journey.
 He proposes this journey starts with proper meditation.
 Japa, or what he calls Transcendental Meditation, is the process to establish the grounding of pure consciousness.

 Once you are grounded, the next steps in this awakening process come naturally.
 The virtues of the spirit are the keys to revealing other spiritual gifts.
 Opening these gifts will help you create your path.
-When we create our path, our lives become a work of art.
+When we start to develop our “own” way, our lives become a work of art.
 It will lead us to the beauty and peace that nourishes our souls.

 Repair Unhealthy Programming

-If you were indoctrinated into the Abrahamic tree as a child, it is not your fault.
-However, now that you are an adult, it is your responsibility to fix your programming once you become an adult.
+If you were subject to indoctrination as a child, what you believe is not your fault.
+However, now that you are an adult, it is your responsibility to fix your programming.